 The equality enables us to compute the $p$-adic \'etale cohomology by studying the pro-\'etale cohomology.
-So we take the associated derived version, then the right side above can be given by
+In particular, by taking the associated derived version, the right side above can be obtained by

-Then we recall the following diagram of topoi associated to $X$ in the Section \ref{sec4}:
+Then we recall the following diagram of topoi associated to $X$ in Section \ref{sec4}:

 The (pro-\'etale)-v comparison (see the Proposition \ref{pe-v}) allows us to replace $R\nu_*\wh\calO_X$ by the derived direct image $R\pi_{X *}R\alpha_*\wh\calO_v$ of the untilted complete $v$-structure sheaf.
 So we have